×

 Questions About Life and God

-Finding Life
+Find Life

-Philosophers raise all the right questions about life.
-Here are their answers…
+Philosophers raise all the right questions.

 Why are we here?
 What is our purpose?
 What brings fulfillment, meaning to life?
 What leads to love and motivation to care for others?

-Author Peter Kreeft sees this quest for answers as valuable, not so much for what it can do for you, but with you:
+Author Peter Kreeft sees this quest for answers as valuable, not so much for what it can do for you, but rather with you:

 “What can philosophy do with you?
 It can open you up, like a coconut, like an egg.
 You are designed to hatch, to open up.
 If you don’t, you get rotten.
 Philosophy, like your five bodily senses, leads you out of the dark little prison of yourself into a larger world.”1

 Kreeft continues, “Even if philosophy makes you only dissatisfied and unhappy, it’s good.
 Being unhappy with Brave New World, with Plato’s cave, with your pigsty and mud pies [a C.S.
-Lewis’ analogy] — that’s progress.
+Lewis analogy] – that’s progress.
 In fact, it is necessary.”2

 The discontent we feel with unanswered questions leaves us wondering what we are missing.
 What might be the secrets to a fulfilling life?